![]() |

 (860)867-6367

 PLEASE NOTE: Coastal Valley Veterinary Services is currently closed to new clients.
-However, we are still providing at-home euthanasia services to all clients whether or not you have a pre-existing relationship with CVVS. ** PLEASE CLICK HERE FOR CURRENT COVID-19 PROTOCOLS ** We offer home delivery of your pets' medications, supplements, and special dietary needs!
+However, we are still providing at-home euthanasia services to all clients whether or not you have a pre-existing relationship with CVVS.
+We offer home delivery of your pets' medications, supplements, and special dietary needs!
 Click the link below to get started!
 Coastal Valley Veterinary Services provides capable, convenient, and compassionate mobile veterinary care to farm and companion animals of Middlesex and New London Counties.
 We specialize in at-home and at-barn care for your pets and livestock.
 Please click the links to the left to learn more about our clinic and Dr. Jennifer Hall.
 We are affiliated with Green Valley Veterinary Services, with whom we share off-hours large animal (livestock) emergency coverage, and Deep River Animal Hospital for surgical or advanced diagnostic needs for cats and dogs.

 At CVVS we are committed to providing quality veterinary care at every stage of life, from routine preventive and wellness care for your cat, dog, or livestock, to early detection and treatment of a wide range of animal conditions and diseases.
 CVVS has the expertise to provide the veterinary care your pet or farm animal needs.
 Please browse our website to learn more about the mobile veterinary services we provide for New London and Middlesex Counties.
 Read information in our Pet Library, view videos, see pictures of our patients and mobile veterinary truck, and find details about upcoming events.
 Please call us today at (860)867-6367 for all your veterinary health care needs.